tasosxak/nectar-lang/README.md

 ```
 false    true    int     return     if
-else     while   break   print      read
+else     while   break   say        read
-println  times   use     unless     not
+try      times   use     unless     not
 and      or      real    puts       bool
 func     class   pub     abstract   var
 ```